 According to 6Wresearch, India biscuits market is projected to reach $8.2 billion by 2023.
-Plain biscuits segment captured majority of the market share in 2016, however, cookies and sandwich biscuits are expected to exhibit high growth rate during the forecast period.
-In terms of center-filled biscuits, the segment is majorly dominated by urban population.
-Further, non-premium biscuits accounted for majority of the revenue share in 2016, nevertheless, premium biscuits are gaining huge acceptance in Tier-I & II cities.
+The plain biscuits segment captured the majority of the market share in 2016, however, cookies and sandwich biscuits are expected to exhibit a high growth rate during the forecast period.
+In terms of center-filled biscuits, the segment is majorly dominated by the urban population.
+Further, non-premium biscuits accounted for the majority of the revenue share in 2016, nevertheless, premium biscuits are gaining huge acceptance in Tier-I & II cities.

-According to Anuj Mehrotra, Senior Research Analyst, Research and Consulting, 6Wresearch, "Implementation of uniform Goods & Services Tax (GST) of 18% across all biscuit segments in 2017 is likely to impact the overall growth of the industry post 2017.
-This would pose greater challenge for local players of plain biscuits who are majorly targeting the rural market.
-Further, comparatively lower tax rates on namkeens, wafers, and other snack items is likely to hinder biscuits market growth over the coming years."
+According to Anuj Mehrotra, Senior Research Analyst, Research and Consulting, 6Wresearch, "Implementation of uniform Goods & Services Tax (GST) of 18% across all biscuit segments in 2017 is likely to impact the overall growth of the industry post-2017.
+This would pose a greater challenge for local players of plain biscuits who are majorly targeting the rural market.
+Further, comparatively lower tax rates on namkeens, wafers, and other snack items are likely to hinder biscuits market growth over the coming years."

 "Additionally, gifting options pertaining to high-end premium cookies is a key trend prevalent in metro cities owing to its longer shelf life as compared to chocolates and sweets.
-Additionally, among all distribution channels in Tier-I cities, supermarket and hypermarkets registered significant contribution.
-However, grocery stores bagged highest revenue share in the overall market due to huge presence in both urban and rural areas, ," Anuj concluded.
+Additionally, among all distribution channels in Tier-I cities, supermarkets and hypermarkets registered significant contributions.
+However, grocery stores bagged the highest revenue share in the overall market due to huge presence in both urban and rural areas," Anuj concluded.

-"India Biscuits Market (2017-2023F)" provides in-depth analysis with 30 figures and 9 tables covered in 115 pages.
-The report estimates and forecast the overall India biscuits market by Types, Category, Distribution Channels, and Regions.
-The report also offer insights on competitive landscape, companies benchmarking, company profiles, market drivers and restraints.
+"India Biscuits Market (2017-2023F)" provides an in-depth analysis with 30 figures and 9 tables covered in 115 pages.
+The report estimates and forecasts the overall India biscuits market by Types, Category, Distribution Channels, and Regions.
+The report also offers insights on the competitive landscape, companies benchmarking, company profiles, market drivers, and restraints.